Skip to content

 Abstract

-This panel brings together four papers that, collectively, illustrate how transnational and global approaches allow us to reconsider and recast familiar historical episodes.
-The papers feature events that figure prominently in national and international historical accounts: the 1848 revolutions, the Russo-Turkish War of 1877–78, decolonisation in West Africa, and the Franco dictatorship in Spain.
+This panel brings together three papers that, collectively, illustrate how transnational and global approaches allow us to reconsider and recast familiar historical episodes.
+The papers feature events that figure prominently in national and international historical accounts: the 1848 revolutions, decolonisation in West Africa, and the Franco dictatorship in Spain.
 At the same time, however, they approach these subjects from fresh angles that highlight the importance of transnational connections forged by particular actors.
-As such, the panel highlights the perspectives of a diverse group of protagonists, including Scandinavian radicals; journalists in the Grand Duchy of Finland; anticolonialists and members of the World Trade Union Conference; and student activists in both Spain and France.
-The panel is organised chronologically: it starts by situating mid-nineteenth-century Scandinavia within both imperial and revolutionary contexts (Björn Johnsen), then partially retains a Nordic focus with a paper that considers Finish views on the war between the Russian and Ottoman Empires (Aytac Yurukcu), before moving into the twentieth century to explore stories of activism, first with regard to West African anticolonialism (Josephine Nevill) and then with a focus on student opposition in Spain (Daniel Canales Ciudad).
+As such, the panel highlights the perspectives of a diverse group of protagonists, including Scandinavian radicals; anticolonialists and members of the World Trade Union Conference; and student activists in both Spain and France.
+The panel is organised chronologically: it starts by situating mid-nineteenth-century Scandinavia within both imperial and revolutionary contexts (Björn Johnsen), before moving into the twentieth century to explore stories of activism, first with regard to West African anticolonialism (Josephine Nevill) and then with a focus on student opposition in Spain (Daniel Canales Ciudad).

 Comparativ Logo